zlynna/linying.com/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a master student in Human-Machine and Environment Engineering at Beihang University in Beijing.
+Welcome!
+I'm a graduate student in Human-Machine and Environmental Engineering at Beihang University.
+My research focuses on scientific machine learning and rarefied gas dynamics.
+I have a keen interest in developing model algorithms to tackle physics problems.
+As someone who enjoys pondering over questions and seeking solutions, I continuously explore the intersection of science and technology.
+Feel free to explore my personal website to learn more about my research and areas of interest.
 {style="text-align: justify;"}